helblingjoel/buttonbox/README.md

 Upload the sketch to your Arduino through the [Arduino IDE](https://www.arduino.cc/en/software)

+Use [MHeironimus' joystick library](https://github.com/MHeironimus/ArduinoJoystickLibrary).
+Install as per the instructions provided by them.

 ## 3D Model

 This is the first model I have created and it's by no means perfect.
 It would likely also be better to get this lasercut rather than 3D printed like I did.
 I would also recommend including some mounts to make assembly a bit easier.